-The Anjodi minibus is an air conditioned, long wheelbase Mercedes Sprinter 215 which seats 8 passengers plus driver.
-It is used for excursions and transfers during your cruise.
+The Anjodi minibus is air conditioned and is a long wheelbase Mercedes Sprinter 215 which seats 8 passengers plus driver.
+It is used for transfers and excursions during your cruise.

 Any guests not wishing to participate in an excursion are welcome to remain on board.

 Facilities On Board

 - A small library of books and maps

 - Hi-Fi system with CD player with selection of CD’s

 - Guest iPods can be connected to the Hi-Fi system